summertriangle-dev/sparklebox/README.md

     source .env/bin/activate
     pip install -r requirements.txt

+Grab a copy of ENAMDICT from http://www.csse.monash.edu.au/~jwb/enamdict_doc.html , then convert it to UTF-8 so name_finder can use it:

+    zcat enamdict.gz | iconv -f eucjp -t utf8 > _data/private/enamdictu

 Then configure the environment variables (I suggest saving these to a file as you go, so you can restore them later).